02 Apr Getting Ready, Getting Set: Preparing For Your Hair & Makeup Bride Trial

 Follow Our Lead

 We know a hair and makeup bride trial can be overwhelming and we want to help!
-To make sure you’re as prepared as possible, be sure to download our complete Bridal Preview Appointment Checklist.
+To make sure you’re as prepared as possible, be sure to download our complete Bridal Preview Appointment Checklist PDF.

 Overall, previews can be such a great way to make sure you’re prepared for your wedding day.
-Nailing down your look ahead of time can help to relieve a ton of stress and can make for one less thing you have to worry about (which every bride-to-be can use!).
+Nailing down your look ahead of time and any touch up on your eyebrow services can help to relieve a ton of stress and can make for one less thing you have to worry about (which every bride-to-be can use!).

 Cheers, brides, for being prepared, proactive and previewed for your dream day!